Veterans Review and Appeal Board - 2017-18 Annual Report

 - those for entitlement to benefits based on the relationship between the disability and service; and

 - those related to the level of assessment based on the extent or severity of the disability.

-Members often rule favourably due to a combination of factors.
-Last year, testimony and/or new medical or other documentary evidence were the basis for 81% of favourable Review decisions.
-In the remaining cases, Members ruled favourably based on the available evidence, changes in policy/law, or errors in the previous decision.
+The most common reason for Members to rule favourably is new testimony and/or new medical evidence.
+In addition, Members rule favourably based on the available evidence, new documentary evidence, changes in policy/law, or errors in the previous decision.

-This demonstrates the ongoing need for an independent appeal process so that Veterans receive timely access to benefits for their service-related disabilities.
-The Board shares its reasons for awarding with VAC to support their efforts to identify trends and opportunities for improvements.
+The Board shares its reasons for awarding with VAC to support the department’s efforts to identify trends and opportunities for improvements.

-In the last five years, VAC’s favourability rate has increased significantly, from 70% on first application in 2012-13, to 83% in 2016-17.
+Over the last five years, VAC’s favourability rate has increased significantly, from 71% on first application in 2013-14 to 84% in 2017-18.
 In other words, more Veterans have been receiving positive outcomes earlier in the process (i.e. at VAC), and no longer need to seek redress at the Board.

 EVOLVING DEMAND FOR HEARINGS

 Every year, the demand for hearings declines in some locations and increases in others.
-In 2016-17, the Board worked closely with representative organizations to determine where and how often it should convene hea¬rings based on the demand from Veterans and other applicants.
+In 2017-18, the Board continued to work closely with representative organizations to determine where and how often to convene hearings based on the demand from Veterans and other applicants.